foldcat/microserv/README.md

 # MicroServ

-MicroServ is a simple http server for hosting static webpages.
+MicroServ is a simple http server for hosting small static webpages.
 It is rather minimalistic and can handle a lot of requests.

-Optionally, MicroServ can generate a file explorer.
+## Optional Features
+- caching
+- rendering file explorer

 ## Building